CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 * 6 Channel Add-on Board
 * 3 voltage transformers - one for each phase.
 These can either be wall, plug-in type (if you have an outlet wired to each phase), or stand-alone transformers wired directly to breakers.
 They must bring down the voltage to between 9-14VAC.
 The first one that plugs into the main board also powers the ESP32 and electronics, so it must output at least 500mA.
 * Headers soldered to the VA2 terminals on the main board and add-on board
-* JP12 and JP13 severed on both boards
+* JP12 and JP13 severed on the main board & add-on boards

-Similar to the above for measuring a second voltage, once JP12 and JP13 are severed, CT1-CT3 on the main board, and CT1-CT3 on the add-on board will be in phase with the 1st phase, CT3-CT4 on the main board with the 2nd phase, and CT3-CT4 on the add-on board with the 3rd phase.
+Similar to the above for measuring a second voltage, once JP12 and JP13 are severed:
+* CT1-CT3 on the main board, and CT1-CT3 on the add-on board will be in phase with the 1st phase
+* CT3-CT4 on the main board with the 2nd phase
+* CT3-CT4 on the add-on board with the 3rd phase.

 The transformers should be calibrated individually for greater accuracy.

-Alternately, you can use two add-on boards and assign one phase to each board.
-To do this, instead of severing JP12 and JP13, you cut both front-most pins (i.e. those which the ESP32 does *not* plug into) of the extension boards' connectors.
-Then connect each phase to one of the connectors.
+Alternately, you can use *2 add-on boards* and connect 1 transformer to to each board:
+* Locate the bottom most pins (i.e. those which the ESP32 does *not* plug into), marked "VA-" and "VA+" for each add-on board.
+These normally provide the voltage reference to the add-on board from the main board
+* Cut these pins off
+* Solder a connector, or the wires from a transformer, in the bottom right holes marked "VA2" on the add-on boards.
+Polarity does not matter (if you are getting negative current readings, reverse the CT on the wire)
+* *Do not sever JP12 and JP13*

-On 3-phase systems, a current meter that's connected to the wrong phase will always result in near-zero active power.
+On 3-phase systems, a current transformer that's connected to a phase not in phase with the voltage reference will always result in near-zero active power and power factor.

 ### **Setting Up Software**
 #### **EmonESP/EmonCMS**